 I have electric baseboard heaters.
 What are the known hazards specific to this type of heater?

 Electric baseboard heaters operate at very high temperatures.
 Unlike hot water type finned tube element that normally runs below 100F, electric heaters can easily hit 180F on the surface of the cover.
 Electric baseboard heaters constantly pose a danger around young children.
 Using Baseboarders® will not protect against the high touch temperature of the covers.
 Electric heaters will burn skin if the cover is touched while the heater is in operation.
-If Baseboarders® are used over electric heaters, be sure to use the wall bracket mounting method as the original electric heaters are listed and certified devices that must not be altered in any way.
+Given this known danger, Baseboarders® are not to be used over electric baseboard heaters.

 What can I do to make my electrical baseboard heaters safer around Children?